Denominator vectors and compatibility degrees in cluster algebras of finite type

 Let~$(W,S)$ be a finite crystallographic Coxeter system of rank~$n$.
 We consider a root system~$\Phi$, with simple roots~$\Delta \eqdef \{\alpha_1,\dots,\alpha_n\}$, positive roots~$\Phi^+$, and almost positive roots~$\Phi_{\ge-1} \eqdef \Phi^+ \cup -\Delta$.
 We refer to~\cite{Humphreys} for a reference on Coxeter groups and root systems.

 Let~$\cA(W)$ denote the cluster algebra associated to type~$W$, as defined in~\cite{FominZelevinsky-ClusterAlgebrasII}.
 Each cluster is formed by~$n$ cluster variables, and is endowed with a weighted quiver (an oriented and weighted graph on~$S$) which controls the cluster dynamics.
 Since we will not make extensive use of it, we believe that it is unnecessary to recall here the precise definition of the quiver and cluster dynamics, and we refer to~\cite{FominZelevinsky-ClusterAlgebrasI, Keller} for details.
-For illustrations, we recall geometric descriptions of these dynamics in types~$A$, $B$, $C$, and $D$ in Section~\ref{sec:geom-interpretations}.

 Let~$c$ be a Coxeter element of~$W$, and~$\sqc \eqdef (c_1, \cdots, c_n)$ be a reduced expression of~$c$.
 The element~$c$ defines a particular weighted quiver~$\weightedQuiverc$: the Coxeter graph of the Coxeter system~$(W,S)$ directed according to the order of appearance of the simple reflections in~$c$.
 We denote by~$X_c$ the cluster seed whose associated quiver is~$\weightedQuiverc$.
 Let $\woc \eqdef (w_1, \cdots, w_N)$ denote the \defn{$\sqc$-sorting word} for~$\wo$, \ie the lexicographically first subword of the infinite word~$\sqc^{\infty}$ which represents a reduced expression for the longest element $\wo \in W$.
 We consider the word~$\Qc \eqdef \cwoc$ and denote by ${m \eqdef n+N}$ the length of this word.